 2. Contacts

-The next step would be inserting the address and contact details.
+The next step would be to insert the address and contact details.

 It is mandatory to insert at least an email address for your company.
 Due to a spam problem occurring after Business Register publishes your company details, you might want to stick to the Unicount email 14614272@eesti.ee.
 Read more about it here.